giraone/pms-sample-jee-01/readme.md

 - Usage of `@XmlRootElement` vs. `@JsonSerialize` to serialize the JAX-RS DTOs.
 This includes some decisions, e.g.
   - How to serialize date and time values: ISO strings vs. long values?

+- Test improvement
+  - Using JSON schema validation of REST-assured in the API tests.

 ## Future goals of the project ##

 - Using **CDI** instead of EJB (*let's see how much it helps!*)